georgelza/dockerimagebuilding/README.md

 ## Pull source OS image
 make pullall

-## Start -> build-ubuntu-os-20.04
+## 1. -> build-ubuntu-os-20.04

-## 1. -> build-ubuntu-os-openjdk8
+## 2. -> build-ubuntu-os-openjdk11

-- Note, I know there is a openjdk:8-jdk-slim-buster (and others) image, but I wanted to build my own for the purpose of the example and research...
+- Note, I know there is a openjdk:11-jdk-slim-buster (and others) image, but I wanted to build my own for the purpose of the example and research...

 docker image history <image name:tag>

 docker build --target <stage name> -t <image name:tag> .

-## 2. -> build-hive-openjdk8

-## 3. -> build0-ubuntu-os-openjdk11

-## 4. -> build-hadoop-openjdk11
+## 3. -> build-hadoop-openjdk11

 ### References